Taeniophyllum clementsii

-Taeniophyllum clementsii, commonly known as the fleshy threadfoot, is a species of leafless epiphytic orchid which only grows as single plants.
+Taeniophyllum clementsii, commonly known as fleshy threadfoot, is a species of leafless epiphytic orchid which only grows as single plants.
 It has short stems and flattened green roots pressed against the tree on which it is growing.
 Between five and fifty small, pale green, tube-shaped flowers are arranged on a zig-zagged flowering stem.
 The flowers open one at a time, with the flowering stem increasing in length as each flower opens.
 This orchid only grows in a small area of tropical North Queensland.

 Description

 Taeniophyllum clementsii is a leafless, epiphytic herb that only grows as single plants.
 It has a stem about 1 mm long and flattened green photosynthetic roots 20-40 mm long, about 1 mm wide and pressed against the substrate.
 Between five and fifty resupinate, green, tube-shaped flowers about 1.5 mm long open one at a time as the flowering stem 10-30 mm long gradually increases in length.
 The sepals and petals are less than 2 mm long, and less than 1 mm wide.
 The labellum is triangular, about 1 mm long with a thin appendage and a rounded spur.
 Flowering occurs from July to October.